awsdocs/aws-encryption-sdk-docs/doc_source/python-example-code.md

 ## Encrypting and decrypting strings<a name="python-example-strings"></a>

 The following example shows you how to use the AWS Encryption SDK to encrypt and decrypt strings\.
-This example uses a customer master key \(CMK\) in [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/) as the master key\.
+This example uses an AWS KMS key in [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/) as the master key\.

 When encrypting, the `StrictAwsKmsMasterKeyProvider` constructor takes a key ID, key ARN, alias name, or alias ARN\.
 When decrypting, [it requires a key ARN](concepts.md#specifying-keys)\.
 In this case, because the `keyArn` parameter is used for encrypting and decrypting, its value must be a key ARN\.
 For information about IDs for AWS KMS keys, see [Key identifiers](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) in the *AWS Key Management Service Developer Guide*\.